pmaxted/xamidimura/README.md

 #### Unit test scripts
-* **ifw_test.py** - contains unitest for filter wheel control functions (All functions tested apart from initialisation function).
+* **ifw_test.py** - contains unitest for filter wheel control functions (All functions tested apart from initialisations function).
 In a terminal use "python ifw_test.py" to run.

 * **test_focuser_control.py** - Unit tests for the focuser_control functions.